jmlake569/C1_migration/README.md

 6. This script will force a restart on the machine if the SCUT.exe tool executes successfully.
 7. This script will automatically determine if Apex One is present and if it's not it will install Cloud One.
 If Cloud one is already installed it will stop.
 This script is designed to be placed in a startup script or task scheduler on Windows but can also just be executed manually.
 8. WORKFLOW: Run script once, removes apex and restarts.
 Run script again after restart and it will install Cloud One.
 You can't break anything with this because it's already programmed to handle any situation on its own.
+9. Line 24 contains the SCUT.exe that is being called it should always be called this even with your own copy, but in case the name changes please make sure they match here.
+10. Line 47 is is the name of your Cloud One script to be ran.
+Please re-name your script like the one shown here "C1_install.ps1" or change the name here to the name of your Cloud One deployment script.